 wHAT PACE WILL I NEED TO WALK AT?

-For those taking part in ULTRA LONDON 70 and ULTRA LONDON 55 an average speed of approx. 12 minutes per KM (19 mins per mile) or faster is required to ensure you make it to the checkpoints by the designated cut off times.
+For those taking part in ULTRA LONDON 55 an average speed of approx. 12 minutes per KM (19 mins per mile) or faster is required to ensure you make it to the checkpoints by the designated cut off times.

-And for those taking part in LONDON 35 and LONDON 27.5, an average speed of approx. 15 minutes per KM (24 minutes per mile) is required to ensure you complete the distance in time.
+And for those taking part in LONDON 27.5, an average speed of approx. 15 minutes per KM (24 minutes per mile) is required to ensure you complete the distance in time.

 Note that these times are calculated from the first (earliest) wave start.
 You will be allocated a start wave/time based on your estimated completion time, with those moving at a slower pace starting in earlier waves so that they have the longest possible time to reach the cut off points.